bradpearson/Drives/readme.md

 Author: [Brad Pearson](https://github.com/bradpearson)

-Thank you for taking the time to review this document and the **Drives** application that I created per the [Root coding problem statement](https://gist.github.com/dan-manges/1e1854d0704cb9132b74).
+Thank you for taking the time to review this document and the **Drives** application that I created per the problem statement.
 This is a JavaScript based application that runs in Node.js.
 This was developed and tested on macOS.

 ## Getting Started